By Genevieve Simperingham

 Every upset between children is a learning opportunity.
-When adults repeatedly enforce their judgements and solutions on children’s problems, children are deprived of the opportunity to even try and work it out.
-These solutions tend to be aimed at just making the conflict stop, “don’t do that”, “stop fighting”, “give that back”, “let her play with you”, “if you don’t play nicely, you can go to your room” without helping both children with their frustrations, underlying needs or confusion allows them to come out of the stress response and come back to being able to work through the situation more reasonably.
-It’s normal for children to not want to share (especially when they’re feeling frustrated and insecure) or to want what the other one has, it's normal for preschoolers to go through phases of hitting, pushing and biting and it’s normal for children to be sensitive and get upset.
+When adults repeatedly enforce their judgments and solutions on children’s problems, children have less opportunities to figure it out and work it out.
+Adults solutions are often focused on just making the conflict stop, “don’t do that”, “stop fighting”, “give that back”, “let her play with you”, “if you don’t play nicely, you can go to your room”.
+Yet helping both children with their frustrations, underlying needs or confusion allows them to come out of the stress response and come back to being able to work through the situation more reasonably.
+It’s normal for children to not want to share (especially when they’re feeling frustrated and insecure) or to want what the other one has, it’s normal for preschoolers to go through phases of hitting, pushing and biting and it’s normal for children to be sensitive and get upset.
 It’s also normal for children to have preferences about who they want to play with and times when they don’t want to play with other children.

 But as a parent adopts the attitude that every conflict between two children is a problem that the children are having that they need help with and that the squabble is not evidence that there is something wrong or bad about the child, then a parent can adopt a more caring and creative attitude in helping the children gain learning from the situation.

 “Love accepts what is.
 Fear looks to blame because things are not going as they “should”.
 Love looks for solutions as it accepts what is.
 Fear looks for blame, love seeks solutions.” – Becky A. Bailey PhD